vsc-eco/docs/docs/tutorials/first-contract.md

 Now it's time to invoke our contract's `MyFirstContractTest` method on the VSC network.

-For that we are going to create a small demo application that makes use of the VSC client.
-Please [refer to this tutorial](./client-send-transaction.md) for how to do so.
+For that, we are going to create a small demo application that makes use of the _VSC client_.
+Please [refer to this guide](../tutorials/invoke-contract.md) for how to do so.
 After you created the application and sent the transaction to the VSC network come back to this guide.

 After a short amount of time, after the submission of the transaction, we should be able to see our transaction included in one of the latest VSC blocks.